chanzuckerberg/cellxgene-census/README.md

 census.close()
 ```

-Or using a context manager.
+Or use a context manager.

 ```python
 import cell_census